Rohit01-zoey/Rohit01-zoey.github.io/_projects/1_project.md

 related_publications: einstein1956investigations, einstein1950meaning
 ---

+# Overview

+Hadamard-based high-rank adaptation (HiRA \cite{huang2025hira}) has shown empirical advantages over low-rank methods like LoRA, but it remains unclear whether HiRA can match the effectiveness of full fine-tuning under tight parameter constraints.
+In this work, we take a step toward bridging this gap with *HiRA Silver Bullet (HiRA-SB)*, a parameter-efficient fine-tuning scheme that aims to replicate the dynamics of full fine-tuning within the Hadamard-adapted space.
+HiRA-SB explores a constrained parametrization and initialization scheme designed to preserve high-rank gradient directions while stabilizing training.
+This work is an attempt to understand whether full fine-tuning can be effectively simulated within Hadamard subspaces, and what structural constraints are necessary for that goal.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.